BoZhangCS/BoZhangCS.github.io/_news/25_Security_V_ORAM.md

 related_posts: false
 ---

-##### One Paper Accepted by **USENIX Security** (CCF-A)!
+##### **One Paper Accepted by USENIX Security (CCF-A)!**

+Paper "V-ORAM: A Versatile and Adaptive ORAM Framework with Service Transformation for Dynamic Workloads." is accepted by USENIX Security, 2025.
+It's our first paper in Security, congratulations!

 ---
-Paper "V-ORAM: A Versatile and Adaptive ORAM Framework with Service Transformation for Dynamic Workloads." is accepted by USENIX Security, 2025.
-It's our first paper in **big-4**, congratulations!